filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

 Based on the equation above, caching 128-bit long multihashes will result in chunk sizes of 0.25MiB with maximum cache growth of 256 MiB for advertisements with a single chunk.

+## Become an Index Provider

+{{< alert icon="tip" >}}
+ This feature is available in lotus v1.15.1 and up.
+{{< /alert >}}

+New Storage Providers who initialized with v1.15.1 or greater will have the new CARv2 indexing format and can [announce](#bulk-index-announcement) their indices after sealing their first storage deal.
+Existing Storage Providers initilized before v1.15.1 will need to follow the [one-off migration](#one-off-migration) guide to enable the indexing integration.

-## First-time migration
+### One-off migration

-A one-off migration is needed to enable index provider migration to re-generate DagStore CARv2 indices.
-To enable the indexing integration, follow the following step:
+If you are a Storage Provider who has previously run the markets-module, you´ll need to do a one-off migration to re-generate the DagStore with the new CARv2 indexing format.

 1. **Stop the `daemon` `miner` and  `markets` processes**